mateuszbaran/CovarianceEstimation.jl/docs/src/man/methods.md

 There are several standard targets that can be used, a simple example being the identity matrix.

 The shrinkage intensity $\lambda$ can be specified manually or computed automatically.
-Depending on the target, different approaches are implemented to compute a good intensity such as, for example, the Ledoit-Wolfe optimal intensity (which is the default intensity if you don't specify it).
+Depending on the target, different approaches are implemented to compute a good intensity such as, for example, the Ledoit-Wolf optimal intensity (which is the default intensity if you don't specify it).

 You can read more on the targets that can be used and the corresponding automatic intensities [here](@ref lshrink).